-PayPal will charge a Dispute Fee for facilitating the online dispute resolution process for transactions that are processed either through a buyer’s PayPal account or through a PayPal guest checkout.
-The Dispute Fee applies when the buyer pursues a claim directly with PayPal, a chargeback with their card issuer, or a reversal with their bank.
-The Dispute Fee will be charged at either the Standard Dispute Fee rate or the High Volume Dispute Fee rate.
-The Dispute Fee will be charged in the currency which you selected for the original transaction listing.
-If the transaction was in a currency not listed in the Dispute Fee table the fee charged will be in your primary holding currency.
-The Dispute Fee will be deducted from your PayPal account in the month after the claim is decided.
+PayPal will charge a Dispute fee to sellers for facilitating the online dispute resolution process for transactions that are processed either through a buyer’s PayPal account or through a PayPal guest checkout.
+The Dispute fee applies when the buyer pursues a claim directly with PayPal, a chargeback with their card issuer, or a reversal with their bank.
+The Dispute fee will be charged at either the Standard Dispute Fee rate or the High Volume Dispute Fee rate.
+The Dispute fee will be charged in the currency which you selected for the original transaction listing.
+If the transaction was in a currency not listed in the Dispute fee table the fee charged will be in your primary holding currency.
+The Dispute fee will be deducted from your PayPal account in the month after the claim is decided.

 If your disputes ratio is 1.5% or more and you had more than 100 sales transactions in the previous three full calendar months, you will be charged the High Volume Dispute Fee for each dispute.
 Otherwise, you will be charged the Standard Dispute Fee for each dispute.

 You will not be charged a Standard Dispute Fee for disputes that are:

 - Inquiries in PayPal’s Resolution Center that are not escalated to a claim with PayPal.

 - Resolved directly between you and the buyer and not escalated to a claim with PayPal.